SilverJolteon/FreedomDX/README.md

     > Changes Sword & Shield sharpness and damage from 1.5 to 1.2 to match MH Dos.
 Configurable.
 By YuzucchiNyan
   - ### File Replacer
     > Enables the ability to load custom files from `ms0:/PSP/SAVEDATA/FDXDAT/NATIVEPSP/<GAMEID>/`.
 These files are in the name format of four numbers (IE: "4960").
 The original files can be extracted using [mhff](https://github.com/svanheulen/mhff/tree/master/psp).
 Configurable.
 By SilverJolteon

-    > Included are english dialogue files for Portable.
   - ### Visible Felyne Skills
     > Shows which skillsets each Felyne has.
 Configurable.
 By SilverJolteon
   - ### Gathering Hall Drink Buff